ELXaber/chaos-persona/Chaos_AIOS/README.md

 Chaos and contradiction, when structurally managed, become the source of stability and information integrity.

-**Important** Patches, bug fixes, or updates are appended to https://github.com/ELXaber/chaos-persona/blob/main/Chaos_AIOS/patch_notes.txt
+**Important**: Patches, bug fixes, or updates are appended to https://github.com/ELXaber/chaos-persona/blob/main/Chaos_AIOS/patch_notes.txt
 This directory's primary files (CAIOS.txt, orchestrator.py, paradox_oscillator.py, and adaptive_reasoning.py) are updated from the patch notes - previous versions stored in /old/.

 Core Mission